 Silvanet Border Gateway (Gen 2)

-The Silvanet Border Gateway provides connectivity between the Silvanet Mesh Network in the forest and the Silvanet Cloud Platform via the Internet.
+The Silvanet Border Gateway provides connectivity via the Internet between the Silvanet Mesh Network and the Silvanet Cloud Platform.

-The Border Gateway is typically placed at the edge of a forest.
-As the Border Gateways are LoRaWAN compliant, they can also communicate directly with Silvanet sensors if any sensors are within range of the Border Gateway.
+The Border Gateway is ideally placed at the edge of a forest.
+As the Border Gateways are LoRaWAN compliant, they can also communicate directly with Wildfire Sensors if any are within range of the Border Gateway.

 Deployment scenarios The Border Gateway can be set up in various deployment scenarios depending on the availability of power supplies, internet connectivity and deployment locations.
 See Border Gateway deployment scenarios.

-• Supports FUOTA (Firmware Update Over-the-Air) to allow its firmware to be updated remotely.
+Supports FUOTA (Firmware Update Over-the-Air) for remote firmware updates.

-• Supports the deployment of up to 20 Mesh Gateways.
+Supports deployment of up to 20 Mesh Gateways.

 Each shipment of a Border Gateway includes the following components: